nguyenhuy0905/rare/README.md

   - "But I need the random access!!!"
   - Convert it into a linked list then.
 Even when considering the conversion, that may still be more efficient than resizing too many times.

+### What does it have over grep?

+- Nothing.
+Maybe it's written in Rust?